Pure Shores: Critical reception

-Dan Gennoe of Q named it the "crowning glory" of The Beach soundtrack which "confirmed All Saints' position as pop's coolest girl band."
-Tom Horan of The Daily Telegraph deemed the track "fiendishly catchy".
-In The Sydney Morning Herald, Stephanie Peatling said the "lush" song "puts the streetwise cousins of the Spice Girls back on the block."
-Fiona Shepherd of The Scotsman described it as a "classy single" to "offset all the gossip column inches".
-Playlouders reviewer said the "bewitching" track found the group "ditching the famous-for-being-famous tag, and finally becoming the statuesque pop goddesses they always claimed to be."
+Q magazine's Dan Gennoe named it the "crowning glory" of The Beach soundtrack which "confirmed All Saints' position as pop's coolest girl band."
+In The Sydney Morning Herald, Stephanie Peatling believed the "lush" track "puts the streetwise cousins of the Spice Girls back on the block."
+Fiona Shepherd of The Scotsman described it as "classy".
+Writing for Mixmag, Dorian Lynskey felt the song provided "a twist" to All Saints, calling it "a heady, sensual melancholy better suited to headphones than the Met Bar."
+In a less enthusiastic review, Dotmusic's James Poletti gave "Pure Shores" a rating of three out five, commenting, "Despite Orbit's slightly lightweight electronics, the song isn't half bad".